disobliged/team-7/agendas/mar24.md

 - PICRUSt2 w/ stratification: Sam

 ## Presentation
+- Presentations are in t-2 weeks!
+Let's draft our presentation slides + a brief overview of what we will say
-- Which analyses should we include in the presentation (i.e. which seem relevant/easier to explain)
+- Which analyses should we include in the presentation (i.e. which seem relevant/easier to explain) - let's narrow it down to 2-3 important slides + easy to explain methodology
-- Action item: finish a draft of the figures needed and make the presentation slides
+- **Action item**: finish a draft of the figures (publication-ready) needed and make the presentation slides, assign roles for slides

 ## Manuscript Roles